 - a.
 Outside Resources may include community volunteers, Minneapolis Highrise Representative Council, City Liaison, and MPHA Tenants or Section 8 participants. - b.
-Outside Resources may be used for interpretive services at public or informal meetings or events.
+Outside Resources may be used for interpretive services at public or informal meetings or events if a timely request has been made.